 Why is it important now?

-There is now a Higher Education Funding Council for England (HEFCE) Policy for OA in the post-2014 Research Excellence Framework which states that, to be eligible for submission to the post-2014 REF, authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository on acceptance for publication.
+The new Higher Education Funding Council for England (HEFCE) Policy for Open Access (OA) in the post-2014 Research Excellence Framework (REF) states that to be eligible for submission to the post-2014 REF, authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository on acceptance for publication.

-This mainly applies to journal papers and conference papers (with ISSNs), but credit is also given for other types of publications.
-Although the policy applies to research outputs accepted for publication from the 1 April 2016 onwards, HEFCE have urged institutions to implement it now.
+This ONLY applies to journal papers and conference papers (with ISSNs), but credit is also given for other types of publications.
+The policy applies to journal papers and conference papers accepted for publication on or after 1 April 2016.

 Research Councils and other funding bodies have also recently updated their OA policies.
 As a condition of funding, grant holders may now be required to make resulting publications OA.